Bob Ellis

-Robert James Ellis (10 May 1942 – 3 April 2016) was an Australian writer, journalist, filmmaker, and political commentator.
-He was a student at the University of Sydney at the same time as other notable Australians including Clive James, Germaine Greer, Les Murray, John Bell, Ken Horler, Robert Hughes and Mungo McCallum.
-He lived in Sydney with the author and screenwriter Anne Brooksbank; they had three children.
+Robert James Ellis (10 May 1942 – 3 April 2016) was an Australian journalist, screenwriter, playwright, filmmaker, and political commentator.
+He lived in Sydney with author and screenwriter Anne Brooksbank; they had three children.

 Early years

 Ellis was raised a Seventh-day Adventist.
 He says the "seminal moment" of his life happened when he was ten and his 22-year-old sister was killed while crossing the road.

-He attended Lismore High and then the University of Sydney on a Sir Robert Menzies scholarship.
+He attended Lismore High and then the University of Sydney on a Sir Robert Menzies scholarship, at the same time as other notable Australians including Clive James, Germaine Greer, Les Murray, John Bell, Robert Hughes and Mungo McCallum.
 After graduating he had a variety of jobs before being employed by the Australian Broadcasting Corporation.

 Writing career

 Ellis was a regular contributor to the Nation Review in the 1970s and subsequently contributed to Fairfax Media newspapers and The National Times.

 Ellis became a popular playwright, usually working in collaboration.
-In 1970 he and Michael Boddy (1934–2014) co-wrote 'The Legend of King O'Malley, a musical play based on the life of King O'Malley.
+In 1970 he and Michael Boddy (1934–2014) co-wrote The Legend of King O'Malley, a musical play based on the life of King O'Malley.
 From 1975 to 1986 he and Brooksbank also owned the Stables Theatre in Kings Cross, Sydney, during which time it became home to the Griffin Theatre Company.
 They sold it in 1986 for $200,000.

 Ellis wrote several film scripts, often in collaboration with others, notably Newsfront (1978), ...Maybe This Time (1980, with Anne Brooksbank), Fatty Finn (1980) Man of Flowers (1983, with Paul Cox), Goodbye Paradise (1983), Where the Green Ants Dream (Wo die grünen Ameisen träumen) (1984, with Werner Herzog), My First Wife (1984, with Paul Cox), Cactus (1986, with Paul Cox) and The Nostradamus Kid (1992).

 In 1980 Ellis signed a contract with the New South Wales Film Corporation to write ten feature film scripts over two years for $7,000 for each script, with a payment of $12,000 for the second draft if they wanted to make the movie.
 Ellis says he presented them with 33 ideas, they chose five and he chose five.